BitModern/test-quality-doc/docs/Quick_Start.md

 ### [Tests](Tests.md)
 Create and organise your tests.
-You have visibility for all tests, and can organise and manage a single test, or edit multiple tests at once with ease.
+You have visibility for all tests and can organise and manage a single test or edit multiple tests at once with ease.

 For each test you can add steps, preconditions, and expected results.
 Link your tests to requirements, group in folders and more.
 * The 'Command' feature gives you extreme power over your tests.